-1. Introduction
+1.0 INTRODUCTION

-Overdale Infant School and Pre-school fully recognises the contribution it can make to protect children and support pupils in school.
+Overdale Infant School fully recognises the contribution it can make to protect children and support pupils in school.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 To fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
-This means that they should consider, at all times, what is in the best interests of the child (KCSIE 2020).
+Our establishment has a culture of vigilance, we take a whole school approach to safeguarding and promoting the welfare of children and we consider, at all times, what is in the best interest of the child and young person.
+We endeavour to identify concerns early, provide help for children, promote children's welfare, take into consideration the child's lived in experience and prevent concerns from escalating.

 The aim of this policy is to safeguard and promote our pupil's welfare, safety and health by fostering an honest, open, caring and supportive climate and our staff members working with pupils to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 This policy sets out how the school and the governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.

-Safeguarding is defined as:
+Safeguarding and promoting welfare of children is defined as: